Delaware Court of Chancery: Jurisdiction

 The Court of Chancery has jurisdiction to hear and determine all matters and causes in equity.
 The general equity jurisdiction of the Court is measured in terms of the general equity jurisdiction of the High Court of Chancery of Great Britain as it existed prior to the separation of the American colonies.
 The General Assembly may confer upon the Court of Chancery additional statutory jurisdiction.
 In today's practice, the litigation in the Court of Chancery consists largely of corporate matters, trusts, estates, and other fiduciary matters, disputes involving the purchase and sale of land, questions of title to real estate, and commercial and contractual matters in general.
 When issues of fact to be tried by a jury arise, the Court of Chancery may order such facts to trial by issues at the Bar of the Superior Court of Delaware.
 (10 Del.
 C., 369).

 Article IV, Section 10 of the Delaware Constitution establishes the Court and provides that it "shall have all the jurisdiction and powers vested by the laws of this State in the Court of Chancery."
-The Court has one Chancellor, who is the chief judicial officer of the Court, and four Vice Chancellors.
-It also has two Masters in Chancery, who are assigned by the Chancellor and Vice Chancellors to assist in matters as needed.